zionward/NYC_TrafficPattern/README.md

     scc(v):
         Find qualified links
-        Build graph based on vertice and links d tarjan(d)
+        Build graph based on vertice and links D scc <- tarjan(D)

 ## Construcing Meta Graph
 The scc considered the case when node can go back to iteself as a component.
 However, New York City has many one way roads, which are all ignored as components if we use scc as base.
 Therefore, the component criteria is that either it is a directed cyclic graph where source node can go back to itself, or it can go from source node to sink node.

-    The algorithm works as follows:
-    //check non cyclic case
-    Pick a source u, output it.
-    Remove u and all edges out of u.
-    Repeat until graph is empty.
-    output in decreasing post-vist order
-    //check cyclic case
+    countPath(D,scc):
+        Build meta-graph G
+        Find sourse sets V
+        For each source v in V:
+            Use Pascal's triangle get all path begining with v